-One example of the GL functional in image processing is the motivation for the Esedoglu-Tsai threshold method [23] for Chan-Vese segmentation [13].
-The construction of their method is directly built on the GL functional, rather than the TV method of the original Chan and Vese paper [13].
-We also note that this method was inspired by the original Merriman, Bence, and Osher paper [40].
-Another example is work by March (see [21, 11]) and Esedoglu (see [20, 22]).
+One example of the GL functional in image processing is the motivation for the Esedoğlu-Tsai threshold method [28] for Chan-Vese segmentation [16].
+The construction of their method is directly built on the GL functional, rather than the TV method of the original Chan and Vese paper [16].
+We also note that this method was inspired by the original Merriman, Bence, and Osher (MBO) paper [57], and section 6 discusses the connection between the original MBO paper and our graph-based method in more detail.
+Another example is work by March (see [26, 14]) and Esedoglu (see [25, 27]).
 The work by Ambrosio and Tortorelli [3] is well known in image processing for diffuse interface approximations.

 In a typical application we want to minimize an energy functional of the form where $F(u, u_0)$ is a fitting term to known data.
-In the case of denoising, $F(u, u_0)$ is often just an $L^2$ fit, $\int (u-u_0)^2$ .
-In the case of deblurring it is $\int (Ku-u_0)^2$ . or the $L^2$ of the blurred solution with the data.
-For inpainting we often have an $L^2$ fit to known data in the region where the data is known, i.e., $\int{\Omega} (u-u_0)^2$ .
-In some instances in the above a different norm is used, e.g., $L^1$ or other norms.
-In the case of Cahn-Hilliard-based inpainting, the method is not strictly a gradient flow [7, 6], but rather is based on gradient flows.
-In fact, the method is a sort of hybrid in which the $L^2$ least-squares fitting term is paired with the Cahn-Hilliard $H^{-1}$ dynamics.
+In the case of denoising, $F(u, u_0)$ is often just an L^2 fit, $\int (u - u_0)^2$.
+In the case of deblurring it is $\int (K u - u_0)^2$, or the L^2 of the blurred solution with the data.
+For inpainting we often have an L^2 fit to known data in the region where the data is known, i.e., $\int{\Omega} (u - u_0)^2$.
+In some instances in the above a different norm is used, e.g., L^1 or other norms.
+In the case of Cahn-Hilliard-based inpainting, the method is not strictly a gradient flow [8, 7], but rather is based on gradient flows.
+In fact, the method is a sort of hybrid in which the L^2 least-squares fitting term is paired with the Cahn-Hilliard H^{-1} dynamics.
 The result is a method that achieves both required boundary conditions for inpainting, namely, continuation of both grayscale information and direction of edges across the inpainting domain.
 The higher order evolution is important for that application and is related to the geometry of the problem.
 The Cahn-Hilliard inpainting problem is a good example of a method where new fast algorithms for TV minimization have yet to be developed due, in part, to the unusual boundary conditions.
 The convex splitting method (see below) allows for very fast inpainting using a Cahn-Hilliard method and the GL functional.